tarunsharma3/tarunsharma3.github.io/README.md

 ## What to Expect?

 These articles shall give a "tip-of-the-iceberg" kind of introduction to some concise and elegant programming paradigms and solutions to some real-world problem.
 At the end of each exercise you should have gained reasonable grasp on **"Problem Modelling"**, **"Survey of Candidate Solutions"**, **"Solution Design and Implementation"** pertaining to the real-world problem addressed by that exercise.
-This is discussed in detail in the [link].
+This is discussed in detail in the [link](articles/phases-of-prob-solve.md).

 ## Style of Writing?